Kent Reliance: Recent years

-In August 2012 the company acquired InterBay Commercial, a specialist commercial and buy to let mortgage lender, established in 2006.
-In September 2012 the company acquired Prestige Finance, a specialist provider of secured loans.
+In August 2012, the company acquired InterBay Commercial, a specialist commercial and buy to let mortgage lender, established in 2006.
+In September 2012, the company acquired Prestige Finance, a specialist provider of secured loans.

-In April 2014 the company established Heritable Development Finance, a joint venture with Heritable Capital, formed to provide financing predominantly for residential property developments for experienced property developers.
+In April 2014, the company established Heritable Development Finance, a joint venture with Heritable Capital, formed to provide financing predominantly for residential property developments for experienced property developers.

 OneSavings Bank was the subject of an initial public offering in May 2014.

-In December 2015 the company established Rochester Mortgages to acquire the mortgage book of a subsidiary of Deutsche Bank.
+In December 2015, the company established Rochester Mortgages to acquire the mortgage book of a subsidiary of Deutsche Bank.

-In March 2019 it was announced that the company would merge with Charter Court Financial Services.
-The transaction was completed in October 2019.
+In March 2019, it was announced that the company would merge with Charter Court Financial Services.
+The £1.6bn deal was set to close in October 2019.

-In March 2021 the company announced that it had identified potential fraudulent activity by one of its borrowers with the maximum potential loss from the incident estimated at £28.6 million.
+In March 2021, the company announced that it had identified potential fraudulent activity by one of its borrowers with the maximum potential loss from the incident estimated at £28.6 million.
 It stated that its results announcement would have to be delayed while an investigation was carried out by Smith & Williamson.

+In November 2023, OneSavings Bank entered into a strategic partnership with nCino to create a single cloud platform that optimizes traditional banking processes (underwriting, mortgage, loan origination).